webmeshproj/webmeshproj.github.io/content/documentation/getting-started.md

 | 9000  | TCP      | Raft        |
 | 51820 | UDP      | WireGuard   |

-These are configurable via the `--services.grpc-listen-address`, `--raft.listen-address`, and `--wireguard.listen-port` flags respectively.
+These are configurable via the `--services.api.listen-address`, `--raft.listen-address`, and `--wireguard.listen-port` flags respectively.

 ## Join a Network